Russian Roulette and Ruins Paintings 2024-2020

 Russian Roulette Series

 In 2021, a high-profile NFT platform invited me to create a game that they intended to auction as interactive tokens.
-I worked on the game mechanics, animations, and 3d images for it over the course of nine months.
-Right before the release, the platform suddenly shut down - bankrupt!
+I worked on the game mechanics, animations, and 3d images for nine months.
+Right before the planned release date, the platform shut down - bankrupt!
 I was left in the lurch.
-I took it as a sign, and instead produced paintings inspired by the JPEG prizes in my gameplay.
-Instead of minting them, I repurposed the 3D computer pictures that I produced for the game as a new starting point to develop a new form - hybrid paintings on wood panels.
+I took it as a sign, and instead of an on-line gambling game intended as a critique of crypto-culture, I produced paintings using the same visuals and in the course of this, produced a hybrid where the virtual and the tangible are fluidly mixed.

 Russian Roulette, A Game of Life and Death